-Declarations - Staff must make a self-declaration by accessing the MES Declare System at (hyperlink to be inserted here).
-In the event of queries, further advice can be sought from the Trust Administration Office on 0116 258 8590.
+Declarations - Staff must make a self-declaration by accessing the Civica Declare System at https://uhl.mydeclarations.co.uk In the event of queries, further advice can be sought from the Corporate and Committee Services team on 0116 502 7137.

 Nature of Declaration Do I need to declare it?
 When do I need to declare it?
 What do I declare?
-Points to Note Loyalty Interests where staff are involved in decision-making where they:- • hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body which could be seen to influence decisions taken in their NHS role; • sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayer's money, • are, or could be, involved in the recruitment or management of close family members and relatives, close friends and associates and business partners, and • are aware that their organisation does business with an organisation in which close family members and relatives, close friends and associates and business partners have decision making responsibilities.
+Points to Note Loyalty Interests where staff are involved in decision-making where they: • hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body which could be seen to influence decisions taken in their NHS role; • sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayer's money, • are, or could be, involved in the recruitment or management of close family members and relatives, close friends and associates and business partners, and • are aware that their organisation does business with an organisation in which close family members and relatives, close friends and associates and business partners have decision making responsibilities.
 Yes Upon appointment with UHL or when it arises (if this takes place after appointment with UHL).
 Staff name and role; Nature of the loyalty interest; relevant dates, and any other relevant information (e.g. action taken to mitigate against a conflict etc).
 Where staff have a loyalty interest, the general management actions outlined in the 'Managing Conflicts of Interest in the NHS' Policy should be considered and applied to mitigate risks.